datagrok-ai/public/help/develop/how-to/test-packages.md

     For instance, you can run tests for the "Layouts" category with: `ApiTests:test(category="Layouts")`.

 3. **Run Specific Tests**:
-    If you want to run a specific test within a category, include the `test` parameter.
+    To run a specific test within a category, include the `test` parameter.
     The format is:

     `PackageName:test(category="category-name", test="test-name")`